Polar Security Cutter program: Project timeline

 On 30 December 2021, the USCG exercised the $552.6 million option for the construction of the second PSC.

 Initially, Halter Marine anticipated that the lead ship would be delivered in summer 2024, with the second PSC in 2025, and the third vessel in late 2027.
 However, as of July 2023 the lead ship has been delayed and the delivery may not occur until 2028.
 The Government Accountability Office has identified four primary factors contributing to delay in PSC design maturity: general lack of experience for designing and building icebreakers in the United States, the complexity of the PSC's design, significant changes from the original design, and impacts of the COVID-19 pandemic.

 In November 2022, Bollinger Shipyards announced that it would buy VT Halter Marine and oversee the construction of the Polar Security Cutters.
 On November 22, 2022, Bollinger Shipyards announced it had completed the acquisition of VT Halter Marine and ST Engineer Halter Marine Offshore.
 Construction of the Polar Security Cutters will still be completed in Pascagoula, MS at what will be called Bollinger Mississippi Shipbuilding.

 In August 2023, Bollinger Shipyards began steel cutting for eight "prototype modules" for the first Polar Security Cutter.

 On 7 May 2024, the Congressional Budget Office testified before the Subcommittee on Transportation and Maritime Security of the Committee on Homeland Security.
 The Congressional Budget Office estimated that the total cost of three vessels would be $5.1 billion, about 60% more than the Coast Guard's estimate in March 2024, and the delivery of the first vessel would be in 2029.
 In December 2024, it was estimated that the vessel would be operational in 2030 at the earliest.
 When subcommittee chair Carlos A. Giménez asked why the Polar Security Cutter design was only 67% complete after five years of work, a Government Accountability Office witness explained that nothing like the Polar Security Cutter has been built in the United States in 50 years; American shipbuilders have no recent experience building large icebreakers.
 Coast Guard Vice Admiral Paul Thomas reminded the subcommittee that Halter Marine chose to base the PSC design upon the proposed Polarstern II design, rather than upon an existing Finnish icebreaker suggested by the Coast Guard.
-Because the Polarstern II has never been built, its design is necessarily incomplete.
+Because the Polarstern II had not been built at the time, its design was necessarily incomplete.

-On 25 March 2025, Bollinger Shipyards secured a $951 million contract modification for the Polar Security Cutter program.
-The completion of the first vessel is anticipated by May 2030.
+On 25 March 2025, Bollinger Shipyards secured a $951 million contract modification for the Polar Security Cutter program with the completion of the first vessel is anticipated by May 2030.

+On 9 June 2026, the Government Accountability Office report estimated that the first vessel would be delivered in 2033 and the full operational capability of the Polar Security Cutters would be achieved in 2039, ten years later than originally planned.